wombat9000/wombat9000.github.io/_drafts/writing-things-other-than-code.md

 Persisting knowledge for future reference.

 # Community
 It can help you increase your visibility within a community, and build your own brand.
 It may prompt discussions where you can learn something new.

+# Demystification
+- formulate question
+- inner workings
+- research
+- supplement acquiring new skill, gain proficiency